Change is the only the constant, especially when it comes to social media apps. But that doesn’t mean the changes are unique.

 We’re doing early internal testing of Snapchat Plus, a new subscription service for Snapchatters.
 We’re excited about the potential to share exclusive, experimental, and pre-release features with our subscribers, and learn more about how we can best serve our community.

 The initial leak of Snapchat Plus’s reported features fittingly came via a series of tweets from noted leaker Alessandro Paluzzi.
 Twitter launched its own paid user tier called “Twitter Blue” back in 2021.
-The details Paluzzi tweeted haven’t been confirmed by Snapchat, but he included some pretty convincing screenshots.
+Many of the details Paluzzi tweeted were confirmed by Snapchat, according to the Verge.

 Snapchat reported missed revenue targets last year.
 The company blamed that downturn on an Apple iOS privacy feature that allows people to back out of ad tracking.
 So, it makes sense that the app would be seeking out other ways to make money from users, without the guarantee of being able to profit from user data.